Tampa, FL Office Overview

 How much does office space cost in Tampa, FL?

-The average office rental rate in Tampa, FL is $30.34 per square foot.
+The average office rental rate in Tampa, FL is $29.1 per square foot.
 Asking prices vary based on the property’s location, overall rating, amenities, proximity to restaurants, cafes and entertainment venues, as well as public transport, airports and highways.
+Check Tampa Office Market Trends for more stats.

 What is the size of available office spaces in Tampa, FL?